-HONG KONG CITY TOUR AND TRAVEL FOR 2018
+HONG KONG CITY TOUR AND TRAVEL FOR 2022

 A detailed guide to Hong Kong, Macau, Shenzhen and Guangzhou

 Across the Harbour - by the Mass Transit Railway, Star Ferry or via one of three tunnels - is Kowloon, with its millions of people packed into just a few squre kilometres, Tsim Sha Tsui district, the site of many hotels, bars and shops, is changing as fast as anywhere in Hong Kong, with massive developments above and below ground.

 Beyond the mountains which ring Kowloon lie the anachronistically named New Territories, leased by the British for 99 years and handed back to China, together with the rest of Hong Kong, in 1997.
 A heady mix of empty hillsides, bucolic landscapes and bustling developments, it's a very different side of the Special Administrative Region.

 Central and the Peak

 Wedged between the harbour and the precipitous slopes of Victoria Peak, this is where the money is, the financial powerhouses, the glamorous high-end shopping malls, overlooked by the multi-millionaires mansions up on the Peak.
 It all adds up to one of the most fascinating areas of modern Hong Kong.

 This is not somewhere that rests on its laurels.
 The construction of gigantic new buildings is never ending.
-Reclamation work is claiming great chunks of the harbour; one area reclaimed during the 1990s now accommodates the mammoth International Finance Cetnre, which has given the prestigious commercial district's orientation a decided tweak.
+Reclamation work is claiming great chunks of the harbour; one area reclaimed during the 1990s now accommodates the mammoth International Finance Centre, which has given the prestigious commercial district's orientation a decided tweak.

 Central, like the rest of Hong Kong, doesn't have a great deal to offer in the way of conventional tourist sights.
-There are few old buildings or museums of interest, and despite the efforts of the tourist board to highlight the past with such innovations as the Sun Yat Sen Trail, most of the "landmarks" en route are simply plaques recording some building or otherthat has long since disappeared.
+There are few old buildings or museums of interest, and despite the efforts of the tourist board to highlight the past with such innovations as the Sun Yat Sen Trail, most of the "landmarks" en route are simply plaques recording some building or other that has long since disappeared.

 Yet while most of the pedestrians on Central's streets are attired for business, and giant video screens flash the latest news and financial figures from around the world to passers-by, there are still strong elements of former days, with wayside hawkers dangling novelties and knock-offs, incense sticks smouldering by tiny shrines, and delivery boys serenely pedalling through red lights with a cargo of fresh meat balanced in their bike's cast-iron basket.